 Step 2: Select files

-Select the documents you want to add to the encrypted envelope by clicking on the “CHOOSE FILE” button.
-If you send multiple encrypted documents to the same recipients at the same time, you can add more documents to the envelope by clicking on the “+ ADD MORE FILES” button.
+Select the documents you want to add to the encrypted envelope by clicking the "Add file" button.
+If you want to send multiple encrypted documents to the same recipients at once, you can add more documents to the envelope by clicking the "Add more files" button.

 Once you have added the necessary documents to the encryption envelope, you have to choose to whom you give permission to open the encrypted documents.